frivasplata/STELLAR-Log-Analyzer-web-Tool/README.md

 V0.3.0-build-16
 Improved Flow reconstruction analysis, now you can see the roaming events and the destination AP ip address where the client device is roaming to.

+V0.3.0-build-17
+Neighbor AP's: Now you can see the list of the Neighbor APs.
+Being capable to check if a given AP mac address or ip address is part of the neighborship is critical when troubleshooting roaming problems.